JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 10 top_k documents, answer appers in 8 of them, recall will be 80%.

-In Haystackm there are two ways to evaluate retrievers:
+In Haystack there are two ways to evaluate retrievers:

 * Retrievers built in `eval()` method.
 This can be used for both open and closed-domain QA.
 But for dataset like QA where each document is paired with a product and needs to be filterd by Product id for every query.